itzz-sarvesh-24/study-of-basic-gates/README.md

 **PROGRAM**

-Program for logic gates and verify its truth table in quartus using Verilog programming
+/*Program for logic gates and verify its truth table in quartus using Verilog programming

- Developed by: RegisterNumber:
+ Developed by: SARVESH.M RegisterNumber: 25008280 */

 **Logic symbol & Truthtable**